Nisargpatel20/Cali-Voice-Enabled-Virutal-Assistant/README.md

 		User: Can you give me the latest news?

-4. Captures a photo
+4. Open Youtube

-		User:Hey Cali, Take a photo
+		User:Hey Cali, Open Youtube

 5. Searches data from web

-		User: Hey Cali, Search Butterfly images from web
+		User: Hey Cali, Search best natural images in USA from web

 6. Ask geographical and computational questions

-		User: Hey Cali, What is the capital of USA? / Hey Cali what is Sin 90?
+		User: Hey Cali, What is the capital of USA? / Hey Cali can you add 21000  and 32222?

 7. Predict Weather of different Cities

-		User: Hey Cali , What is the weather likely now in Kerala?
+		User: Hey Cali , What is the weather today?
+		cali: which city?
+		User: Los Angeles

-8. Abstarct necessary information from wikipedia
+8. get summury from any wikipedia

-		User: Hey Cali , Who is Bill Gates according to Wikipedia
+		User: Hey Cali , Can you open wikipedia of star wars

    The voice assistant abstarcts first 3 lines of wikipedia and gives the information to the user.